davidbmitchell77/Salesforce-Data-Loader/ReadMe.md

 - **sfdc.endpoint** - Enter the URL of the Salesforce instance for your organization; for example, https://yourInstance.salesforce.com/.
 - **sfdc.username** - Enter the username Data Loader uses to log in.
 - **sfdc.password** - Enter the encrypted password value that you created in step 2.
+- **process.encryptionKeyFile** - Enter the complete path to the dataloader.key file.
 - **process.mappingFile** - Enter the path and file name of the mapping file.
 - **dataAccess.Name** - Enter the path and file name of the data file that contains the accounts that you want to import.
 - **sfdc.debugMessages** - Currently set to **true** for troubleshooting.
 Set to **false** after your import is up and running.